MetLife operating income falls, authorizes $2 billion buyback

 The quarter included the results of Brighthouse’s final month with MetLife before the spinoff became effective on Aug.
 4, following which MetLife ceded the title of the largest U.S. life insurer by assets to Prudential Financial (PRU.N).

-New York-based MetLife booked a third-quarter charge of $1.1 billion related to the Brighthouse spinoff, more than the $1 billion it had previously estimated.
-[L4N1KP5S4]
+New York-based MetLife booked a third-quarter charge of $1.1 billion related to the Brighthouse spinoff, less than the $1.4 billion it had previously estimated.

 The third quarter is the first indication of how MetLife may perform without Brighthouse, whose assets include variable annuities, which led to swings in MetLife’s overall performance.